freon4dsl/Freon-documentation/developer-documentation/how-to-publish-to-github-pages.md

 1. Create copy of old 'main' branch, and name it 'release-<NUMBER>, with the right number.
    To be able to go back to old documentation when needed, we keep a copy of the old documentation in a separate branch.

-2. Move the 'development' branch to 'main', work in that branch, or work in the branch that is chosen to deploy from, and adjust as follows.
+2. Push the 'development' branch to 'main', or the branch that is chosen to deploy from, work in that branch, and adjust as follows.

 4. Add a .nojekyll file to the root of the project.

 5. When ready for publishing, build the SvelteKit project, using `npm run build`, not `npm run dev`.
 This will create a new folder containing the generated publishable sources.

 6. Depending on the settings of outDir in the `vite.config.js` file, you may need to copy the `build` folder to `/docs` (NB the same name as in the GitHub settings).
 To avoid this last step you can add the following to the `vite.config.js` file.